Get the Best LTD Insurance in Canada for 2023

 If you do not have specific insurance coverage for your type of job then you may have to get a different type of job that you are still able to do.
 These crucial differences between policies are why it is key to shop around online and find the right policy for you.

-Who pays for long-term disability?
+Who pays for long term disability insurance?

 The Canadian Pension Plan and the Quebec Pension Plan are paid for by your taxes.
 CPP and QPP benefits are distributed by the Canadian government.
+Self-funded private disability insurance is paid for by your contributions.

 Is disability income taxable in Canada?